Howardena Pindell

-Howardena Pindell (born April 14, 1943) is an American artist, curator, and educator.
-She is known as a painter and mixed media artist, her work explores texture, color, structures, and the process of making art; it is often political, addressing the intersecting issues of racism, feminism, violence, slavery, and exploitation.
-She is known for the wide variety of techniques and materials used in her artwork; she has created abstract paintings, collages, "video drawings," and "process art."
+Howardena Pindell (born April 14, 1943) is an American artist, curator, critic, and educator.
+She is known as a painter and mixed media artist who uses a wide variety of techniques and materials.
+She began her long arts career working with the New York Museum of Modern Art, while making work at night.
+She co-founded the A.I.R.
+Gallery and worked with other groups to advocate for herself and other female artists, Black women in particular.
+Her work explores texture, color, structures, and the process of making art; it is often political, addressing the intersecting issues of racism, feminism, violence, slavery, and exploitation.
+She has created abstract paintings, collages, "video drawings," and "process art" and has exhibited around the world.

 Early life and education

 Howardena Pindell was born on April 14, 1943, in Philadelphia, Pennsylvania, and was raised in the neighborhood of Germantown.
-Her parents were Mildred (née Lewis) and Howard Douglas Pindell, she was an only child.
-She graduated from the Philadelphia High School for Girls.
+Her parents were Mildred (née Lewis) and Howard Douglas Pindell; she was an only child.
+She graduated from the Philadelphia High School for Girls, where she acted and designed scenes for the school's stage play.
 From a young age, she demonstrated promise in figurative art classes at the Philadelphia College of Art, the Fleisher Art Memorial, and the Tyler School of Art.

 She received her BFA degree in 1965 from Boston University, and her MFA degree in 1967 from Yale University.
 Pindell had studied color theory under Sewell Sillman.